 Following a Boston auto accident, those involved may be left with serious injuries and a substantial financial burden.
 Those who were not at fault for the accident may be entitled to compensation above and beyond their personal injury protection (PIP) benefit limits.
 This is typically achieved through settlement negotiations.

 At The Law Offices of Jeffrey S. Glassman, we understand well the policies and strategies that insurance companies employ to minimize payouts and reduce their liability.
 Despite their catchy slogans and slick marketing campaigns, these companies are not “on your side.”

-Although most insurers deny that issuing low settlement offers is standard procedure in the early phases of negotiation, it is very common for auto claims adjustors to respond to demand letters for compensation with unreasonable counteroffers.
+Although most insurers deny that issuing low settlement offers is standard procedure in the early phases of negotiation, it is very common for auto claims adjusters to respond to demand letters for compensation with unreasonable counteroffers.

-In some cases, low settlement offers can constitute an action of bad faith.
+In some cases, low settlement offers can constitute an act of bad faith.
 It’s important to speak with an experienced Boston car accident lawyer to know whether the insurance company has crossed this line, as it may entitle you to additional damages.

 Our experienced legal team works to carefully analyze the full value of each claim by combing through evidence such: